SundaeSwap-finance/sundae-sdk/docs/typescript/core/Core/interfaces/IDatumBuilderMintPoolArgs.md

 # Interface: IDatumBuilderMintPoolArgs

-The arguments for building a minting a new pool transaction against the V3 & Condition pool contract.
+The arguments for building a minting a new pool transaction against the V3 & Condition and other V3 like pool contracts.